gcfntnu/mol8012-2019/README.md

 >What is Jupyter Notebook?
 >A Jupyter Notebook consists of three main components: cells, a runtime environment, and a file system.
 Cells are the individual units of the notebook, and they can contain either text or code
 >
 >You can run one cell by hitting `shift-enter`.
 Or you can run one or multiple cells from the run tab.
+>At any time you may restart the analysis by selecting from the menu: `kernel -> Restart Kernel and Clear Outputs of All Cells`

 ![alt text](screenshots/notebook_run.png)